Package Leaflet: Information for the User

 Do not take Trandate

-Be especially careful with Trandate
+Be cautious with Trandate

-Use of other medications
+Use of other medicines

-Cimetidine, as it may increase the bioavailability of labetalol and caution should be exercised with the oral dosage of the same.
+Cimetidine, as it may increase the bioavailability of labetalol, and caution should be exercised with the oral dosage of the same.

 Trandate may potentiate the hypotensive effects of halothane.